Elopement: Indonesia

-In Indonesia, an elopement is considered as "kawin lari" or in literal translation, "marriage on a run" ("kawin", means marriage (slang but legal term), "lari" means running/fleeing).
-This happens if the groom or the bride fail to get permission for the marriage.
+In Indonesia, an elopement is considered as "kawin lari", translated as "runaway marriage" ("kawin", means marriage, "lari" means running/fleeing).
+This happens if the groom, the bride or both fail to get parental permission for the marriage.
 As Indonesia is a religiously strict country, a couple cannot be married without a parent's (or next closest living relative) consent.
-Thus, most Indonesian couples who engage in elopement often end up marrying without their marriage recognized/registered by the government.
+Thus, most Indonesian couples who engage in elopement often end up marrying without acknowledgment or official record by the government.

 Malaysia

-Similar to Indonesia, an elopement in Malaysia is considered as "kahwin lari" or "marriage on a run."
+Similar to Indonesia, an elopement in Malaysia is considered as "kahwin lari" or "marriage on a run".
 This mostly occurs when either (or both) of the couple's families does not approve the relationship or when the marriage involves a foreign man.
 Additionally, elopement can happen when the court does not give permission for polygamy or if the man wants to keep the new marriage secret from the first wife or even the existence of the first wife from the second.
-The eloping couple also may get married outside the border (e.g Pattani) when the dowry amount is too high, causing them to be desperate to run away.
+The eloping couple also may get married outside the border (e.g. Pattani) when the dowry amount is too high, causing them to be desperate to run away.
 Elopement outside the country is valid according to certain law, but failure to register the marriage according to Islamic family law can cause issues with inheritance, performing umrah/hajj, divorce, and the registration of the birth of a child.
 However, some couples marry out of the country specifically to avoid the registration requirements of their Islamic religious council, which are seen by them as overly complicated.

 West Asia

-In Assyrian society, elopement ("Jelawta" or "Jenawta") against parental request is very disreputable, and is rarely practised.
+In Assyrian society, elopement ("Jelawta" or "Jenawta") against parental request is very disreputable, and rarely practised.
 In the 19th and early 20th century, Assyrians had heavily guarded their females from abduction and also consensual elopement, when it came to their neighbours such as Kurds, Azeris and Turks, who would abduct Assyrian women and marry them, in some cases forcefully, where they would convert them to Islam.